GImparato/Operational-Safety-Assessment-of-Autonomous-Driving-Systems-from-Traffic-Videos/README.md

 This repository contains the implementation developed for the research project **Operational Safety Assessment of Autonomous Driving Systems from Traffic Videos**.

-The proposed framework estimates the operational safety of autonomous driving systems by combining traffic video analysis, Large Multimodal Models (LMMs), Operational Design Domain (ODD) characterization, and advanced statistical sampling algorithms.
+The proposed framework estimates the operational collision probability of autonomous driving systems by combining traffic video analysis, Large Multimodal Models (LMMs), Operational Design Domain (ODD) characterization, and advanced statistical sampling algorithms.

 The repository provides the complete experimental pipeline adopted in the paper, from traffic video processing to the estimation of collision probability using multiple sampling strategies under different operational profiles.